cloudfoundry-tutorials/cf4devs/site/content/application-lifecycle/lifecycle-phases.md

 The deployment config might change when re-pushing, depending on whether you update it.
 Existing values will only be overwritten if new values are provided.
 If you omit values, the existing ones will be used.

-We'll be re-pushing an app in the update-strategies section next.
+We'll be re-pushing an app in the Update Strategies section next.